Diet

 Can Guinea Pigs Eat Cauliflower Stems?

-Cauliflower stalks are more compact compared to leaves and florets; although guinea pigs cannot easily munch them, they like them.
+Cauliflower stalks are more compact compared to leaves and florets.
+Although guinea pigs can’t easily munch them, they like them.

 One of the best things about cauliflower stems is that they help in keeping your guinea pig’s teeth trimmed!